Charles III, Duke of Lorraine: Life

 In 1589, he broke his policy of neutrality and allied himself with the French Catholic League because he, as a Catholic, could not accept Henry of Navarre as king of France.
 In his peace with Henry in 1594, he married his son to Henry's sister Catherine de Bourbon.

 Family

-He married Claude of Valois, princess of France, daughter of king Henry II and Catherine de' Medici.
+In 1559 Charles married Claude of Valois, princess of France, daughter of king Henry II and Catherine de' Medici.
 They had the following children: